What is Kubernetes? How Does It Work?

 Kubernetes also referred to as K8S originated from the code that Google used to manage its scalable data centers with the “Borg” platform.
 AWS introduced Elastic Web Server frameworks to the public with the launch of the EC2 platform.
 Kubernetes allows companies to organize containers like EC2 but using open-source code.
 Google, AWS, Azure, and the other major public cloud hosts all offer Kubernetes support for cloud web server orchestration.
 Customers can use Kubernetes for complete data center outsourcing, web/mobile applications, SaaS support, cloud web hosting, or high-performance computing.

-In a Production environment, the developer/admin has to direct the containers that deploy the enterprise applications and assure no downtime during the course of the deployment.
+In a Production environment, the developer/admin has to direct the containers that deploy the enterprise applications and assure no downtime during the deployment.
 For example, if a container goes down, another container needs to be started.
-This would be easier if it is handled by any other system or technology.
+This would be easier if it were handled by another system or technology.

 That’s how we can use Kubernetes to solve the above issue.
-The framework is provided by Kubernetes for users to run distributed systems at a stretch.
-It manages scalability and availability for apps deployed, providing many deployment patterns, and many additional features.
-For instance, Kubernetes can take care of canary deployment for the deployed containerized apps.
+Kubernetes provides the framework for users to run distributed systems at a stretch.
+It manages scalability and availability for apps deployed, providing many deployment patterns and additional features.
+For instance, Kubernetes can handle canary deployment for the deployed containerized apps.

-A Container Orchestration system is a procedure to manage the lifecycle of apps that are placed in a Container across an environment.
-It’s a type of framework that allows the feature of automating the deployment and scaling of many containers as required.
+A Container Orchestration system is a procedure to manage the lifecycle of apps placed in a Container across an environment.
+It’s a framework that allows automating the deployment and scaling of many containers as required.
 Many containers executing the same app are formed as groups.
-These same containers function as replicas in addition to serving load balancing for end user requests.
-A container orchestrator, then, supervises these groups, assuring that they are functioning in the desired manner.
-This system is basically an administrator responsible for handling a set of applications deployed via containers.
+These same containers function as replicas and serve load balancing for end-user requests.
+A container orchestrator then supervises these groups, assuring they are functioning in the desired manner.
+This system is an administrator responsible for handling applications deployed via containers.
 Orchestrator does the required functionality if the container needs a restart or more resources.

 Features of Kubernetes:

-• Storage orchestration: This framework authorizes users to automatically organize a system for data storage of their own choice, like local storage, private or public cloud provider, and more.
+Storage orchestration: This framework authorizes users to automatically organize a system for data storage of their choice, such as local storage, a private or public cloud provider, and more.

-• Rollouts and Rollbacks Automation: The desired state of the container which is deployed using Kubernetes can be specified by the user and it is changed to that state at a manageable rate.
-Such as process automation can be made for creating new containers which are used for deploying web apps or enterprise apps, removing unused containers, and transferring resources being used to the newly created containers.
+Rollouts and Rollbacks Automation: The user can specify the desired state of the container deployed using Kubernetes, and it is changed to that state at a manageable rate.
+Process automation can be made to create new containers for deploying web apps or enterprise apps, removing unused containers, and transferring resources to the newly created containers.

-• Automatic bin packing: Kubernetes provides users with a node cluster that is used to execute images that are placed in containers.
-Users can specify the number of CPUs and quantity of memory (RAM) needed for different containers.
-It can allow containers onto user specified nodes for effective utilization of resources.
+Automatic bin packing: Kubernetes provides users a node cluster to execute images placed in containers.
+Users can specify the number of CPUs and memory (RAM) needed for different containers.
+It can also allow containers to be placed on user-specified nodes for effective resource utilization.

-• Secret and configuration management: Kubernetes allows users to store and process sensitive data, such as passwords, security tokens, and Secure Shell keys.
-Users can directly deploy applications even though the changes are made at the configuration level.
-This doesn’t require restarting the whole container.
+Secret and configuration management: Kubernetes allows users to store and process sensitive data, such as passwords, security tokens, and Secure Shell keys.
+Even though the changes are made at the configuration level, users can directly deploy applications, which doesn’t require restarting the whole container.

 Conclusion:

-Kubernetes is a great tool for orchestrating applications that are containerized.
-It helps to automate the higher complex task of dynamically scaling an application in real time.
-The problem with K8s is that it’s a complex system itself; this is a disadvantage when things are not working fine within the system as expected.
+Kubernetes is a great tool for orchestrating containerized applications.
+It helps automate the more complex task of dynamically scaling an application in real-time.
+The problem with K8s is that it’s a complex system, which is a disadvantage when things are not working as expected.

-Monitoring both Kubernetes technology and the application environments being orchestrated is essential to assure all is working as it should be and the users of the application are receiving a prompt and error free service.
-The monitoring solution must provide a unified view of both the Kubernetes cluster and the applications it’s containerized.
-It must be able to continuously transform to the evolving environment as workloads are scheduled across multiple nodes.
-It must be able to absorb vast quantities of data: time series, events, logs, and request traces, then summarize it into actionable information.
+Monitoring both Kubernetes technology and the application environments being orchestrated is essential to ensure all is working as it should be and the application users are receiving a prompt and error-free service.
+The monitoring solution must provide a unified view of the Kubernetes cluster and its containerized applications.
+It must continuously transform to the evolving environment as workloads are scheduled across multiple nodes.
+It must absorb vast quantities of data: time series, events, logs, and request traces, then summarize it into actionable information.

 Join the Discussion